gmc-code/PC-microbit-micropython/docs/images/Built_in_images.rst

 All Images
 ----------------------------------------

-| The code below displays all the built in images.
+| The code below displays all the built-in images.
 | Image.SCISSORS is not yet available in Mu Editor but is online in the beta version at:
 | https://python.microbit.org/v/beta